shoppad/takehome-test/README.md

 To start the test, simply clone this repo and make your edits locally.

-Once you're finished, please compress your files (via zip or tar) and return them as an email attachment in reply to your test invite.
-We'd like the code in your submission to remain private, so please avoid committing or pushing the code publicly.

 ## Frontend

 For the frontend portion of the test, we have a file called